Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Arbitration War: The Morris Run Family Dispute of 2023

 In the quiet community of Morris Run, Pennsylvania, nestled under the rolling hills and dense forests, a bitter family dispute erupted in early 2023 that drew the attention of neighbors and local officials alike.
-The conflict centered around the estate of the late Samuel Whitaker, a beloved but notoriously private farmer who passed away in November 2022, leaving behind his 150-acre farm and a disputed $350,000 life insurance payout.
+The conflict centered around the estate of the late the claimant, a beloved but notoriously private farmer who passed away in November 2022, leaving behind his 150-acre farm and a disputed $350,000 life insurance payout.

 On March 15, 2023, the Whitaker siblings agreed to enter arbitration rather than pursuing a costly and public court battle.
 They appointed retired Judge Helen McCarthy, known in Tioga County for her empathetic yet firm style, to hear the dispute.
 Over the course of four sessions held at the Tioga County Courthouse, both sides presented exhaustive evidence: Emily, Jason, and Linda argued their father’s prior will and insurance documents clearly divided assets equally, while Carl introduced testimonies from neighbors and Samuel’s longtime friend who affirmed that Samuel had spoken the last years about his hopes for farmland conservation.